 How to prepare for the LRDI Section

-Lot of online resource is available for the DI sets.
-Attempt the sets and spend relevant amount of time in analysing your mistakes after you have attempted the DI set.
+A lot of online resources are available for the DI sets.
+Attempt the sets and spend the relevant amount of time analysing your mistakes after you have attempted the DI set.
 Go through the concept again and revise it before moving ahead to another set.
-Cut back on your silly mistakes and if there is lack of understanding in the concept, revise the concept.
+Cut back on your silly mistakes and if there is a lack of understanding in the concept, revise the concept.

-How to prepare for the VARC SectionThe Verbal Ability and Reading Comprehension (VARC) section is another area of attention wherein a lot of ground work is required; especially in the Reading Comprehension area.
+How to prepare for the VARC SectionThe Verbal Ability and Reading Comprehension (VARC) section is another area of attention wherein a lot of groundwork is required; especially in the Reading Comprehension area.
 Develop your reading speed and comprehension across various genres of topics.
 Read texts, books, newspapers, magazines, whatever reading material is available at your disposal.
-Buy 10 year papers available in the market.
+Buy 10-year papers available in the market.
 Find out the pattern being followed in the CAT VARC section.
-If you attempt 4 passages each day (approx 90 days) with each passage comprising 4-5 questions, this means you have covered 360 passages with a thorough practice of around 1800 questions.
-Over and above this, you will be attempting mock test also.
-This much rigorous practice is more than enough for you to crack the CAT 2020 exam.
+If you attempt 4 passages each day (approx 90 days) with each passage comprising 4-5 questions, this means you have covered 360 passages with thorough practice of around 1800 questions.
+Over and above this, you will be attempting a mock test also.
+This much rigorous practice is more than enough for you to crack the CAT 2021 exam.

 |Mr. Alok Bansal is a reputed Career Counsellor and Study Abroad Expert in the field of Education.
 He has a demonstrated history of working in various verticals of the education sector for over 15 years.
 His areas of expertise include Test Prep, College Admissions, eLearning, and Executive Education.
 He currently leads Alethia Education Services - an executive education solutions company, as Founder and CEO.
 In the past, he has led IMS Learning Resources – a leading MBA Test Prep Portal, as a Director and Business Partner.|